 Grab: You were recently approached by a tech giant to join their team in the US.
 Why did you choose to stay with Grab?

 Brandon: I know that the impact I have at Grab is much bigger than what I can do in the bigger global tech companies.
 We are still in our early rapid growth stage and there are so many opportunities to grow.
 Every week is an exciting time at Grab.

 More importantly, I really enjoy working with my team members!

 Grab: What are the three things that you love most about your role at Grab?

 Brandon: Grab has a unique position in Southeast Asia.
-As the region’s leading ride-hailing company, we have the opportunity to make life-changing positive experiences in how people commute, live, and pay.
+As the region’s leading mobility services company, we have the opportunity to make life-changing positive experiences in how people commute, live, and pay.
 To me, this is really exciting and worth all our hard work.
 Secondly, the amazing talent I get to work with every day!
 Grab is willing to help our engineers grow and provides us with the resources that we need.
 Enough said!

 Ultimately, I really enjoy my role at Grab because I am constantly exposed to new challenges where I actively contribute to its solutions – I imagine this opportunity will be hard to come by at a large, structured and process-heavy company.
 I take joy in building programs and writing code from scratch.
 This keeps me motivated and I look forward to continue making a difference.